Kerch

-Founded 2,600 years ago as an ancient Greek colony, Kerch is considered to be one of the most ancient cities in Crimea.
+Founded 2,600 years ago as the ancient Greek colony Pantikapaion, Kerch is one of the most ancient cities in Crimea.
 The city experienced rapid growth starting in the 1920s and was the site of a major battle during World War II.

-Today, it is one of the largest cities in Crimea and is among the republic's most important industrial, transport and tourist centres.
+Today, it is one of the largest cities in Crimea and is among the area's most important industrial, transport and tourist centres.
+As with the rest of Crimea, it has been occupied by Russian forces since the Russian annexation of Crimea in 2014.

 History

 Ancient times

 Archeological digs at Mayak village near the city ascertained that the area had already been inhabited in the 17th–15th centuries BC.
-While many finds from Kerch can be found in the Hermitage Museum in St Petersburg and the local museum, a large number of antique sculptures, reliefs, bronze and glassware, ceramics and jewellery were excavated in 1855-1856 during the Crimean War by Doctor Duncan MacPherson, a surgeon from the British Army, and later donated to the British Museum in London.
+While many finds from Kerch can be found in the Hermitage Museum in St Petersburg and the local museum, a large number of antique sculptures, reliefs, bronze and glassware, ceramics and jewellery were excavated in 1855–1856 during the Crimean War by Duncan MacPherson, a surgeon from the British Army, and later donated to the British Museum in London.

 Kerch as a city starts its history in the 7th century BC, when Greek colonists from Miletus founded a city-state named Panticapaeum on Mount Mithridat near the mouth of the Melek-Chesme river.
 Panticapaeum subdued nearby cities and by 480 BC became the capital of the Kingdom of Bosporus.
 Later, during the rule of Mithradates VI Eupator, Panticapaeum for a short period of time became the capital of the much more powerful and extensive Kingdom of Pontus.

 The city was located at the intersection of trade routes between the steppe and Europe.
 This caused it to grow rapidly.
 The city's main exports were grain and salted fish; wine-making was also common.
 Panticapaeum minted its own coins.
 According to extant documents the Melek-Chesme river (small and shallow nowadays) was navigable in Bosporan times, and sea galleys were able to enter the river.
-A large portion of the city's population was ethnically Scythian, later Sarmatian, as the large royal barrow (Kurgan) at Kul-Oba testifies.
+Much of the city's population is thought to have been ethnically Scythian, later Sarmatian, as implied by the large Royal Kurgan at Kul-Oba.

-In the 1st century AD Panticapaeum and the Kingdom of Bosporus suffered from Ostrogoth raids; then the city was devastated by the Huns in AD 375.
+In the 1st century AD, Panticapaeum and the Kingdom of Bosphorus suffered from Ostrogoth raids; then the city was devastated by the Huns in AD 375.

-Myrmekion was founded in the eastern part of the Kerch, 4 km NE of ancient Panticapaeum.
-The settlement was founded by Ionians in the first half of the 6th c.
-BC.
+The settlement of Myrmekion was founded by Ionians in the eastern part of what is now Kerch, some four kilometers north-east of ancient Panticapaeum, in the first half of the 6th century BC.